Plum Warner: Cricket management

-After retiring as a player, he became a tour manager, most notably on the infamous "Bodyline" tour of Australia in 1932–33.
+After retiring as a player, he became a tour manager, most notably on the infamous "Bodyline" tour of Australia in 1932–33 in which he was reportedly opposed to the tactics and argued against their use.
 He was the chairman of the England Test selectors for several years in the 1930s.
 He later became President of the Marylebone Cricket Club.
 He was knighted for his services to cricket in 1937.

 Cricket writing

 Warner wrote extensively on cricket.
 He detailed his Ashes Tests and a history of Lord's Cricket Ground.
 He founded The Cricketer magazine.
 He was cricket correspondent of the Morning Post from 1921 to 1933, and subsequently of the Daily Telegraph.

 Family life

 He married Agnes Charlotte Blyth in the summer of 1904 and had two sons, Esmond and John, and a daughter, Elizabeth.
 He died, aged 89, at West Lavington, West Sussex.

 His brother Aucher Warner not only captained the first combined West Indies side in the West Indies during the 1896–97 season (playing against A. A. Priestley's XI and for Trinidad vs. Lord Hawke's touring team, which included Pelham Warner) but also the first West Indian touring side to England in 1900.

 Marina Warner, novelist and mythographer, is his granddaughter.